rahulbittu/DataIngestionPySpark/README.md

 - Python 3.8+
 - Apache Spark 3.0+
 - Kafka (for streaming features)
+- Elasticsearch 7.x+ (for data storage and indexing)
+- Kibana 7.x+ (for advanced visualization and dashboards)
 - PostgreSQL or other database (optional)

 ### Installation